NilamadhabReddy/FoodFinda-Clone/README.md

 git push origin feature/YourFeatureName
 Submit a pull request.
 ❤️ Acknowledgments
-GSAP - For incredible animations.
+Lenon JS - For incredible animations.
 All the foodies who inspire us to create such projects. 🍴 📞 Contact
 Have a question or suggestion?
 Feel free to reach out!